splaisan/ngs-tools/README.md

 The R script **[avgQdist2linePlot.R](fastq-tools/avgQdist2linePlot.R)** is taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
 This once was needed to identify base bias across reads.
 One example output is saved [here](pictures/avgQdist2linePlot.png).

+## **isFastqUniq.sh**

+The awk script **[isFastqUniq.sh](fastq-tools/isFastqUniq.sh)** is parsing fastQ data to identify duplicate read names and prints out names of reads present more than once.
+This is a very basic script.

+## **deduplicateFastq.pl**

+The perl script **[deduplicateFastq.pl](fastq-tools/deduplicateFastq.pl)** is parsing two fastQ paired files (can be flat or .gz) and filters out reads found more than once based on their exact names.
+This script was developped due to data extracted from BAM that presented the same reads multiple times due to alt mapping results.
+The script will end if pair sync is not valid.

 # Formatting tools for SAM / BAM data

 ## **uniq_mappings.pl**